Allison Lefcort

 Allison Lefcort (born May 14, 1975) is an American pop art painter who has made works of rock stars, singers, political figures and Disney characters.
-Some of her more notable subjects are Hillary Clinton, Jim Morrison, Hugh Hefner, Ellen DeGeneres, and King Hussein of Jordan.
+Some of her more notable subjects are Hillary Clinton, Jim Morrison, Melissa Etheridge, Hugh Hefner, Ellen DeGeneres, and King Hussein of Jordan.
 Her work is influenced by Andy Warhol and Keith Haring.

 Personal life

 Allison Lefcort was born the daughter of Robert and Ronni Lefcort, a Yale University alumni and a visual artist.
 When she was a little girl, Lefcort created a portrait of Dan Marino, which is displayed in her studio in Boca Raton, Florida.

 She attended Spanish River High School in Boca Raton.
 While there she made a painting of the band The Doors, which was the genesis of her "pop art" style.
 She graduated from high school in 1993.
 Lefcort attended Skidmore College and majored in art.
 She decided to drop out of college when, successfully selling her works, an art teacher told her and her classmates to forget all they knew about art so that she could be taught properly.
 Her parents made a deal with her: If she attended the New York Art Expo and her work was recognized, she could pursue her career rather than return to college.
 She sold made beneficial contacts and sold three paintings at the expo.
 She didn't return to college and her mother, a supporter throughout her artistic career, is her publicist and manager.

 Seeds of Peace, GLAAD and United Cerebral Palsy are charities that have benefited from Lefcort's artwork donations for fundraising.
 She has shared her love of art by teaching children's art classes.